 The vision of the Victorian public health and wellbeing plan 2015-2019 is for a Victoria free of the avoidable burden of disease and injury so that all Victorians can enjoy the highest attainable standards of health, wellbeing, and participation at every age.

 The Victorian public health and wellbeing plan 2015-2019 outlines the government’s key priorities over the next four years to improve the health and wellbeing of all Victorians, particularly the most disadvantaged.

-The plan also identifies the importance of looking after the environment and addressing climate change and its impacts on health and wellbeing.
+The plan also identifies the importance of looking after the environment and addressing climate change, and the impact of climate change on people's health and wellbeing.